 Regardless, any excess chemical should be removed at the end of the manufacturing process.
-This part, known as the “refinement” phase, is crucial, but it’s sometimes skipped by shady manufacturers hoping to save on time and money in exchange for a subpar product.
+This part, known as the “refinement” phase, is crucial, but it’s sometimes skipped by shady manufacturers hoping to save time and money in exchange for a subpar product.

-But that's why it's important to only buy hemp products from a high-quality, trustworthy brand that uses modern manufacturing techniques and a third party testing process to ensure potency and quality.
+But that's why it's important to only buy hemp products from a high-quality, trustworthy brand that uses modern manufacturing techniques and a third-party testing process to ensure potency and quality.

 If you know that you bought your THC-O from a trustworthy brand but you still notice a funny aftertaste, there may be a different explanation.

 THC-O products may be finished with terpenes, a process known as strain profiling.
 This helps to create a diverse array of THC-O products, each with unique effects and therapeutic properties.
 Many people rely on knowing the terpene content of a product to predict how it will make them feel.
-For instance, a product with a sativa-leaning terpene profile will be more uplifting while a product with indica-leaning terpenes will be more relaxing.
+For instance, a product with a Sativa-leaning terpene profile will be more uplifting while a product with indica-leaning terpenes will be more relaxing.

 In addition to carrying their own therapeutic profiles, however, terpenes (in the cannabis plant) are also responsible for giving different cannabis strains their unique aromas.
-But many of these terpenes, especially when concentrated and added to a product, have an aroma that could be mistaken as a chemical taste.
+But many of these terpenes, especially when concentrated and added to a product, have an aroma that could be mistaken for a chemical taste.

 For instance, linalool is a terpene known for its bold, earthy, spicy aroma that’s found in lavender and cinnamon.
 These aromatic compounds may taste sort of odd, almost perfume-like, to someone who isn’t accustomed to the natural flavor.
 In fact, terpenes are often used to make perfume and other fragrances, which only adds to the taste and smell confusion.